 Recipe Roundup: Creative Ways to Use Black Mustard Seeds

-- Spiced Lentil Soup: Temper mustard seeds in oil before adding lentils and veggies for extra depth.
+- Spiced Lentil Soup: Temper seeds in oil before adding lentils for enhanced flavor and digestion.

 Conclusion: Embrace the Boldness of Black Mustard Seeds